iauvi/aio-firebog-blocklists/README.md

 ## 🔘 The Tests 🔘

-> [!NOTE]
-> Utilities engineered to identify what is being blocked
+Utilities engineered to identify what is being blocked by the selected list of your choice
->
-> by the selected list of your choice

 |🟧|🟩┃🟦┃🟩|🟧|
 |:---:|:---:|:---:|